TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 26/Matthew 26.63.md

 ---

 But Jesus held his peace.
-And the high priest said unto him, I adjure thee by the living God, that thou tell us whether thou art the Christ, the Son of God.
+The high priest answered him, "I adjure you by the living God, that you tell us whether you are the Christ, the Son of God."